 Female Christians are caught in a pincer of pressure between the Eritrean government and society.
-Converts face abduction within their community (including bridal abduction), house arrest, forced marriage, forced divorce and loss of child custody.
-Whereas in many countries women are exempt from military service, in Eritrea, women are subjected to obligatory military training and national service, either in the army or in a government department or project.
-They work for minimal compensation, and may be trained at the infamous SAWA military training camps.
-These are a highly controlled environments, in which every behavior and belief is scrutinized.
-Hundreds of women also experience gender-based violence within the context of detention centers.
+Converts face abduction within their community (including bridal abduction), house arrest, forced marriage, forced divorce, and loss of child custody.
+In Eritrea, women are subjected to obligatory military training and national service, either in the army or in a government department or project.
+They undergo training at the infamous SAWA military training camps, a highly controlled environment in which every behavior and belief is scrutinized.
+Hundreds of women also experience gender-based violence in detention centers.

 - Abduction

-- · Denied access to social community/networks
+- Denied access to social community / networks

-- Denied custody of children
+- · Denied custody of children

 - Denied inheritance or possessions

 - Forced divorce

 - Forced marriage

-- Imprisonment by government
+- Imprisonment by the government

-- Incarceration by family/house arrest
+- Incarceration by family / house arrest

-- Military against conscience/militia conscription
+- · Military against conscience / militia conscription

+- Targeted seduction

 - Trafficking

-- · Violence physical
+- Violence physical

+- Violence psychological

 - Violence sexual